Turkey: Erdogan tells savers to switch back to lira | DW | 31.12.2021

 Individual investors saw their savings melt, while the price of basic goods such as bread, eggs, butter and sunflower oil almost doubled in a year.

-Economists and former central bankers have called Erdogan's move reckless given that inflation is expected to hit 30% this month because of the lira's depreciation.
+Economists and former central bankers have called Erdogan's move reckless given that inflation is expected to hit 30% in December because of the lira's depreciation.

 Goldman Sachs expects it to reach as high as 40% by mid-2022.